 2 people favorited this theater

 Opened February 15, 1924, the Hoosier Theatre shared a three-story building with the Illiana Hotel (now apartments) and storefronts.
 It could seat around 650 and originally featured both vaudeville and movies.
 It was equipped with a Kimball organ, which was opened by organist John Muri.

-In 1963, the Wurlitzer organ from the massive Uptown Theatre in Chicago was moved into the Hoosier Theatre but it was never installed.
-It eventually was broken up for parts.
+In 1963, the 4 Manual 28 Ranks Wurlitzer organ from the massive Uptown Theatre in Chicago was moved into the Hoosier Theatre but it was never installed and eventually shipped to California where it has been restored.

 In 1987, the theatre was added to the National Register of Historic Places.

 Just login to your account and subscribe to this theater